burakbayramli/astromaestro/README.md

 ### Summary

-In sum, `mindmeld` calculates the following:
+The project calculates the following:

 * Grant Lewi Numbers (based on decans)